This resources page is a list of free tools to help you start, run, and grow your own food blog.

 Adobe Lightroom Classic – this is our main tool for image processing and editing.
 We switched from Photoshop about a year ago and haven’t looked back.
 It’s really helped us speed up our food photo workflow and keep a consistent look & feel.

-Mailchimp – our email marketing platform of choice from the start.
-Their basic features do the job for what we need including: a simple subscribe form on our blog, and an RSS-to-Email automated campaign that sends out a new email every time we post something new.
+Flodesk – our email marketing platform of choice.
+Their basic features do the job for what we need including: a simple subscribe form on our blog and an easy-to-use email editor!

-Photoshop – anything we can’t do in Lightroom or Figma, we create with with Photoshop.
-This tool is super powerful, but can be a little complicated to get started.
+Photoshop – anything we can’t do in Lightroom or Figma, we create with Photoshop.
+This tool is super powerful but can be a little complicated to get started.
 We recommend watching some tutorials to get started.
 If you are just looking for photo editing, we recommend Lightroom over Photoshop.

 We currently shoot with 100% artificial lighting.